Laumania/FireworksMania.ModTools/README.md

 You need Unity *2021.1.15*.
 Go to this link and click the green "Unity Hub" button on that version.
 This should make Unity Hub download this version. https://unity3d.com/get-unity/download/archive

-_All below this line are just notes - present you didn't see it._
----

 ## Dependencies / Packages to include
 - DOTween (https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676)
 - UniTask (https://github.com/Cysharp/UniTask#upm-package)

-# Todos
-- Create awesome "Getting Started" guides and tutorials.
-- Some license thingy that states that this package can ONLY be used for generating mod for Fireworks Mania

 # License
-Todo: Essentially all from this repo can *only* be used to make mods for Fireworks Mania.
+Essentially all from this repo can *only* be used to make mods for Fireworks Mania.